fluffy-bunny/benthos-cloudevents-fluffycore/README.md

 ### Benthos kafka batching

-Each batch item must retain its header and value in one json object.
+Each batch item must retain its headers and value in one json object.
 I achieve this by doing a ```processors``` mapping which then gets packaged up as a json array.

 ```yaml
 input: